Dolores Costello: Later years

 In 1939, she married Dr. John Vruwink, an obstetrician who was her physician during her pregnancies, but they divorced in 1950.
 Costello spent the remaining years of her life in semi-seclusion, managing an avocado farm.
-Her film career was largely ruined by the destructive effects of early film makeup, which ravaged her complexion too severely to camouflage.
+Her film career largely was ruined by the destructive effects of early film makeup, which ravaged her complexion too severely to camouflage.
 Her final film was This Is the Army (1943).
-In the 1970s her house was inundated in a flash flood which caused a good deal of damage to her property and memorabilia from her movie career and life with John Barrymore.
+In the 1970s, her house was inundated in a flashflood that caused a good deal of damage to her property and memorabilia from her movie career and life with John Barrymore.

-Shortly before her death, she was interviewed for the documentary series Hollywood (1980) discussing her film career.
-She died from emphysema in Fallbrook, California, in 1979, and is interred in Calvary Cemetery, East Los Angeles.

-Dolores Costello has a star on the Hollywood Walk of Fame for her contributions to Motion Pictures, at 1645 Vine Street.
+She died of emphysema in California in early March 1979 at age 75.
+Costello has a star on the Hollywood Walk of Fame for her contributions to motion pictures at 1645 Vine Street.